designscope/designscope.github.io/edit/content/posts/exocortex-framing.md

 ### Goals

 - **Augmented Memory**
-   - phone numbers, addresses, project templates, all at your fingertips
+   - phone numbers, addresses, project templates, all at your fingertips across all devices.
-- **Privacy-first**
+- **Zero Knowledge**
    - no cloud, think of a system *a la* crypto wallet or 1password vault
 - **Last Mile**
    - application runs on all major systems (mac, linux, windows) and mobiles (android, iphone, as a keyboard)